 - EIP-7002: Execution layer triggerable exits

-- EIP-7251: Increase the MAX_EFFECTIVE_BALANCE from 32 to 2,048 ET; for more on this change and its implications see here.
+- EIP-7251: Give validators the option to increase the MAX_EFFECTIVE_BALANCE from 32 to 2,048 ETH; for more on this change and its implications see here.

 - EIP-7549: Move committee index outside Attestation